Appeals court throws out massive civil fraud penalty against President Donald Trump

 Claims of politics at play

 Trump and his co-defendants denied wrongdoing.
-In a six-minute summation of sorts after a monthslong trial, Trump proclaimed in January 2024 he was “an innocent man” and the case was a “fraud on me.”
+At the conclusion of the civil trial in January 2024, Trump said he was “an innocent man” and the case was a “fraud on me.”
 The Republican has repeatedly maintained the case and the verdict were political moves by James and Engoron, both Democrats.

 Trump’s Justice Department has subpoenaed James for records related to the lawsuit, among other documents, as part of an investigation into whether she violated the president’s civil rights.
 James’ personal attorney Abbe D. Lowell has said investigating the fraud case is “the most blatant and desperate example of this administration carrying out the president’s political retribution campaign.”